ResourcesQUICK MENU: Laws | Regulations | PRC Manual | Priorities of Care | Case Management

 Priorities of Care

 Priorities of care and treatment for health care services will be determined on the basis of relative medical need.
 Medical procedures which are not funded by Federal medical care payment systems will not be considered as within IHS medical priorities.
 The IHS will not authorize puchased/referred care (PRC) payment for procedures not meeting the criteria.
-Because IHS resources are insufficient to meet all the needs of the Indian people served, refer to regulations at CFR Title 42, section 136.23(e), "Priorities for contract health services require that medical priorities be established governing authorization of CHS payment".
+Because IHS resources are insufficient to meet all the needs of the Indian people served, refer to regulations at CFR Title 42, section 136.23(e), "Priorities for purchased/referred care services require that medical priorities be established governing authorization of CHS payment".

 Detailed information on IHS Medical Priorities can be found below: